Qatar’s housing market improving

 • New Mirqab Al Jadeed & Fereej Al Nasr (Area #39)

-The economic blockade severely hit Qatar’s economy.
+The country’s economy had already been struggling even before the Covid-19 pandemic due to Saudi’s economic blockade that lasted for about four years.
 The participating Gulf-based Arab nations cited Qatar’s support for Islamist groups, violating a 2014 agreement with the members of the Gulf Cooperation Council (GCC), as one of the main reasons for the blockade.
-Qatar was also criticized by its neighbours for its amicable relations with Iran.
+Qatar was also criticized by its neighbors for its amicable relations with Iran.

 The four Arab nations issued a list of 13 demands on June 22, 2017, which included curbing diplomatic ties with Iran and shutting down Al-Jazeera.
 Qatar refused to comply, stating that it would not agree to measures that threaten its sovereignty.
 In a surprise move in December 2018, Qatar ended its nearly 60-year membership of the Organisation of the Petroleum Exporting Countries (OPEC) – the oil cartel dominated by Saudi Arabia.

-In January 2021, the Saudis agreed to end their sweeping economic and political blockade against Qatar.
-The new deal restores the air, land and sea links to the emirate.
+In January 2021, the Saudis agreed to end their economic and political blockade against Qatar.

 Sources: